Ricardo S. Martinez

 Ricardo Salazar Martinez (born June 23, 1951) is an American attorney serving as the Senior United States district judge of the United States District Court for the Western District of Washington.

 Early life and education

 Martinez was born in Mercedes, Texas, and raised in Whatcom County, Washington, where he graduated from Lynden High School.
 He received a Bachelor of Science degree from the University of Washington in 1975 and a Juris Doctor from the University of Washington School of Law in 1980.
 He was an Assistant Prosecutor with the King County Prosecuting Attorney's Office in King County, Washington, from 1980 to 1990.

 Career

+King County Superior Court Judge

 Martinez was a judge on the King County Superior Court from 1990 to 1998.

 Federal judicial service

 From 1998 to 2004, he served as a United States magistrate judge of the United States District Court for the Western District of Washington.

 On October 14, 2003, Martinez was nominated by President George W. Bush to a new seat on the United States District Court for the Western District of Washington established by 104 Stat.
 5089 following the appointment of Barbara Jacobs Rothstein as Director of the Federal Judicial Center.
 Martinez was confirmed by the United States Senate on June 15, 2004, receiving his commission on June 16, 2004.
 He is the first Latino judge in the Western District of Washington.
 He served as the Chief Judge from February 6, 2016 to September 3, 2022.
 He assumed senior status on September 5, 2022.